rajhraval/My100DaysOfSwiftUI/Project 15 - AccessibilityProject/Project15.md

 - Adding Accessiblity to GuessTheFlag Project adding label and hints
 - Adding Accessiblity to WordScramble Project combining view into single trait
 - Adding Accessiblity to Bookworkm Project adding and removing traits

+### Project 15 - Accessibility Project - Day 76 of 100DaysOfSwiftUI

+> Accessible design is good design – it benefits people who don’t have disabilities as well as people who do - Steve Ballmer

+Today I completed the challenges:

+- Adding Accessiblity to CupcakeCorner Project removing accessibility trait of the image
+- Adding Accessiblity to BetterRest Project by adding accessibility to Steppers and Pickers
+- Adding Accessiblity to Moonshot Project

+Project 15 - Summary:

+In this project, I learnt about:

+- Accesibility using VoiceOver
+- Accessibility Traits
+- Accessibility parent/child view behaviour
+- Accessibility combining and ignoring views